xyproto/orbiton/README.md

 When using `pandoc` to export from Markdown to PDF:

-* If the `PAPERSIZE` environment variable is set to ie. `a4` or `letter`, it will be respected when exporting from Markdown to PDF using pandoc, at the press of `ctrl-space`.
+* If the `PAPERSIZE` environment variable is set to ie. `a4` or `letter`, it will be respected when exporting from Markdown to PDF using pandoc, at the press of `ctrl-b`.
 * The `--pdf-engine=xelatex` and `--listings` flags are used, so `xelatex` and the `listings` package needs to be available.
 A standard installation of LaTeX and Pandoc should provide both.
 * `Render to PDF with pandoc` will only appear on the `ctrl-o` menu when editing a Markdown file and `pandoc` is installed.